- Prescription Drug Assistance Programs

 Medicare Access for Patients Rx, called MAPRx, links you to information about Medicare Part D, also called the Medicare Prescription Drug Program.
 It answers common questions about Medicare Part D, and has a state-by-state listing of other possible resources and programs.

-MAPRx does not directly serve Medicare recipients, but it’s a good, easy-to-use source of information from the Centers for Medicare and Medicaid Services, Medicare Rights Center, Center for Medicare Advocacy, and many other organizations and agencies.
+MAPRx does not directly serve Medicare recipients, but it’s a good, easy-to-use source of information about Medicare and drug coverage.
 Free fact sheets can be downloaded from the website or from related website links.